Improving User Interface Generation Models from Designer Feedback: Related Work

 Researchers have designed some of these interfaces to maximize the speed in which people can provide labels and enable them to collaborate to solve tasks~\cite{little2010turkit}.
 Other work has designed interfaces to make annotation more enjoyable, such as Games with a Purpose (GWAP), which let humans collaborate to solve real-world, computationally difficult tasks~\cite{von2006games}.
 In contrast to our goal for this paper, most of these works are not targeted towards enabling experts to provide feedback through their existing workflows.

 More recently, research has introduced interfaces to allow people to provide feedback to LLMs, which are unique in their breadth of supported tasks and expressive output space.
 Some of these interfaces allow people to rank LLMs output which is later used for training and evaluation.
 The LMSYS arena is an interface for crowdsourcing LLM evaluation by having people provide pairwise evaluations~\cite{chiang2024chatbot}.
 The LMSYS arena has several variations for people to provide feedback for specific applications like design, code generation, and multi-modal conversations.
+Several interfaces have been developed to accelerate or improve these ranking processes, through visual annotations~\cite{gebreegziabher2024mocha},LLM response decomposition~\cite{shi2025dxhf}, clustering visualizations~\cite{kompatscher2025interactive}, and sensemaking approaches~\cite{gero2024sensemaking}.

-Beyond arena-style interfaces, other work has investigated collecting richer types of human feedback beyond binary signals such as natural language explanation, demonstrations~\cite{shaikh2025aligning}, and sequential design revisions~\cite{xie2024leveraging}.
-Natural language feedback is generalizable and easy to author, but it may not be the most efficient or informative for some domains with visual components like UI design.
-Thus, we investigate alternative interfaces for collecting designers' feedback on UI designs going beyond natural language annotations to visually grounded annotations and revisions.
-We also investigate methods that would enable designers to provide UI design feedback through their everyday activities in contrast to work that targets collecting annotations and feedback through a separate tool.
+Beyond ranking-style interfaces, other work has investigated collecting richer types of human feedback beyond binary signals such as natural language explanation, demonstrations~\cite{shaikh2025aligning}, and sequential design revisions~\cite{xie2024leveraging}.
+RLHF-Blender is an example of an interface that supports numerous types of feedback for RLHF-training of agents, including evaluative feedback, comparative feedback, corrective feedback, demonstrative feedback, and descriptive feedback~\cite{metz2023rlhfblender}.
+In our work, we specifically investigate interfaces for collecting designers' feedback on UI designs, inspired by their everyday activities, such as commenting, sketching, and direct revision.